Safe Learning for Contact-Rich Robot Tasks: A Survey from Classical Learning-Based Methods to Safe Foundation Models: Categorization of Methods from Different Perspectives

 \subsubsection{Improved Evaluation}

 The safety aspect of a learning system can be further evaluated through added noise and disturbance. \cite{5} evaluates the convergence of their trajectory tracking controller under external disturbance.
 The noise can be injected in observation-space \citep{10,18,94} or action-space \citep{20}.
-These tests help assess the limitations and sensing requirements of the systems. \cite{87} evaluate their system under uniformly sampled simulation parameters, in addition to localization uncertainties.
-This allows demonstrating the robustness and generalization capacity of the method.
+Vision-based systems can be tested with changing backgrounds of cluttered scenes \citep{329}.
+These tests help assess the limitations and sensing requirements of the systems. \cite{87} evaluate their system under uniformly sampled simulation parameters, in addition to localization uncertainties. \cite{337} compares the safety and success of different approaches in non-stationary environments.
+These and similar evaluation efforts allow demonstrating the robustness and generalization capacity of a method.

-Most of the metrics can be presented at different levels of detail.
+Apart from the added conditions, the evaluation can be strengthened by presenting metrics at different levels of detail.
 In Fig.~\ref{fig:analysis-levels}, we define 3 levels of analyses to establish a common understanding and encourage more insightful results: \begin{enumerate*} \item \textit{global} (high-level) analyses present aggregated summary statistics such as the maximum force, total number of violations, or mean ($\pm$ variance) tracking error over many episodes. \item \textit{variational} (mid-level) analyses show the trends of metrics among many episodes or seeds, such as a learning curve, a histogram of execution times , or a scatter plot of success ratio versus force violation . \item \textit{exemplar} (low-level) analyses present descriptive case studies, often real-time measurements from a single episode, such as motion trajectories, force measurements, or even multi-media material. \end{enumerate*} Going downwards, the amount of detail and depth of analysis increase; going upwards, the results get more general and memorable. \textit{Variational} comparisons allow a more in-depth analysis of the system behavior from temporal, spatial or multi-variate perspective. \textit{Exemplar} results can give valuable insights on why and how the method works, or when it fails, without deriving general conclusions.
 We recommend providing analyses at all levels for a more comprehensive communication of the results.